-The synchronous elements of the programme are supported throughout by access to our virtual learning platform with content for reading and viewing and a private discussion forum for your cohort.
+Access to our virtual learning platform throughout provides additional reading and viewing, along with a private discussion forum, for your cohort.

-- Deepen own awareness of nature and how to bring nature into practice
+- Deepened your own awareness of our changing world and how to bring nature, particularly respectful encounter with nature, into your practice